jasonhulbert/style-stack/README.md

 *Base* styles are universally applied styles and defaults.
 This includes fonts, generic pseudo styles such as `::selection` and preferred defaults such as `box-sizing`.

 *Components* are characterized by the fact that they are applied to a host and typically require specific markup structure when composed of multiple elements.
-For example, the `group` component is used to create flex layouts like so:
+For example, the `group` component is used to create layouts like so:

 ```html
 <section class="group group-justify-center">